 Train your employees about the growing threat of cybercrime and the sophisticated methods hackers use, so they will be careful about which company information they publish and where they publish it.
 In-house seminars can enhance knowledge of how to deal with sensitive data, such as passwords or credit cards.
 In addition, you should always introduce the four-eyes or even better six-eyes principle for payments and protect yourself from any concerns among your clients.

 Integration of Advanced Threat Protection into the email management system

 Hornetsecurity Advanced Threat Protection extends the filtering mechanisms for spam and malware protection.

 Emails that have passed this initial check are subjected to further analysis by ATP.

 Among other things, Advanced Threat Protection executes suspicious attachments and examines their behavior in detail.

-Request Advanced Threat Protection now!
+Ask about a free, non-binding trial of Advanced Threat Protection now!